clabe45/catch-a-cold/DESIGN.md

 ### Mechanics

-The world is composed of the environment (which is static and unusable) and the entities (which can be picked up and moved).
+The world is composed of the environment (which is static and unusable) and entities (which can be picked up and moved).

 **Environment**
 - Complete list: